applied-ai-consulting/aiTest_legal/docs/_others/index.md

 ---
-title: 7Targets Legal Stuff
+title: aiTest Legal Stuff
 permalink: /others/home/
 redirect_from: /others/index.html
 ---

-## Legal Stuff for 7Targets
+## Legal Stuff for aiTest
 Legal documents like Terms of Service and Privacy Policy are maintained here.